JimSeker/saveData/README.md

 Note Room Examples are in the [Architecture repo](https://github.com/JimSeker/Architecture)

-`ContentProDemo` shows how to create a simple context provider and how to access it Also has an example of accessing the contacts provider.

 `sqliteDBDemo` (java) an SupportSQLiteDatabase is created and used.
 The data is displayed via a recyclerview.
 While the code has insert, update, delete, and query.
 Only the query and insert methods are called by this example.